Post Basic Bachelor in Nursing (PBBN): Career Path

 Job Outlook

 The demand for nurses is expected to increase as the population ages and healthcare needs become more complex.
 The job outlook for advanced practice nurses and nurse practitioners, in particular, is expected to be very strong.
-With the increasing focus on primary care, advanced practice nurses and nurse practitioners are expected to play a key role in providing primary care services.
+With the increasing focus on primary care, advanced practice nurses and nurse practitioners are expected to play a vital role in providing primary care services.

-The job outlook for nurse educators and nurse researchers is also expected to be positive as there is a growing need for nursing education and research to improve patient care and healthcare outcomes.
+The job outlook for nurse educators and researchers is also expected to be positive as there is a growing need for nursing education and research to improve patient care and healthcare outcomes.

 Duties, Tasks, Roles, and Responsibilities

-The duties, tasks, roles, and responsibilities of a graduate of a Post Basic Bachelor in Nursing (PBBN) program may vary depending on the specific area of specialization and the specific job, but generally include:
+The duties, tasks, roles, and responsibilities of a graduate of a Post Basic Bachelor in Nursing (PBBN) program may vary depending on the specific area of specialization and the specific job but generally include:

-• Leadership and management: Graduates will be able to assume leadership roles in the healthcare industry, including management and supervision of other healthcare professionals.
-They will be able to make decisions, delegate tasks, and coordinate care among interdisciplinary teams.
+• Leadership and management: Graduates can assume leadership roles in the healthcare industry, including managing and supervising other healthcare professionals.
+They can make decisions, delegate tasks, and coordinate care among interdisciplinary teams.

-• Research: Graduates will be able to conduct research and will be able to critically evaluate and use research in their practice.
+• Research: Graduates can conduct research, critically evaluate it, and use it in practice.

 • Education: Graduates will have the knowledge and skills to educate patients, families, and other healthcare professionals.